aliyousifomar/k8s-cluster-provisioning-ansible/README.md

 `ansible-playbook -i ansible/inventory/hosts ansible/site.yml -K  # where -K is to supply the sudo/become password`

+*note:* The following screenshot shows the playbook running:

 4. **Validate deployment:**
 - Use `kubectl` on the control plane node to verify nodes are healthy: